Tax on rental property: step by step

 Daň z pronájmu nemovitosti: Krok za krokem

-Renting an apartment and taxes – this is one big topic.
-Before we even get to the most important question, i.e. how much you pay in tax on renting a property, it is necessary to distinguish whether you are renting as an individual or whether you have a property registered as a commercial property.
+Before we even get to the most important question, i.e. how much you pay in tax on rental property, it is necessary to distinguish whether you are renting as an individual or whether you have the property registered as a business property.
 And because the income you receive from letting is like any other taxable income, it is subject to 15% tax for individuals and 21% tax for corporations.

 Tax on rental property as an individual